Joan Mitchell Fellowship

 The annual Joan Mitchell Fellowship provides 15 artists based in the U.S. with unrestricted funds of $60,000 each, distributed over the course of five years.
 Selected artists receive an initial payment of $20,000, followed by annual amounts of $10,000 given over the four subsequent years.
-The financial support is interwoven with dedicated and flexible professional development that also unfolds across the five-year timeline, including virtual studio visits and one-on-one professional practice consultations; convenings that facilitate network-building; and programs that focus on personal finance, legacy planning, and thought leadership, among other opportunities.
-As grant recipients, Fellows will also be eligible to apply for a residency at the Joan Mitchell Center in New Orleans.
+The financial support is interwoven with dedicated and flexible professional development that also unfolds across the five-year timeline, including virtual studio visits and one-on-one professional practice consultations; convenings that facilitate community building and peer learning; and programs that focus on personal finance, legacy planning, and thought leadership, among other opportunities.
+Once their five-year engagement is completed, Fellows will also be eligible to apply for a residency at the Joan Mitchell Center in New Orleans.

 The Joan Mitchell Fellowship re-envisions the Foundation’s oldest program, the Painters & Sculptors Grants (awarded from 1994-2020), to deepen its investment in artists’ long-term success through a multi-year fellowship with related professional offerings.
 As an unrestricted award, artists make the decisions about how best to develop their work and careers.

 Each spring, we invite a diverse range of artists and arts professionals to nominate artists at any career stage who:

 - are making exceptional work in the evolving fields of painting and sculpture

 - are deserving of greater acknowledgment on a national level